vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ![Fig. 5.
 Distribution of SHalrt support values](pics/scatterplot_for_gene_tree_support_values_90x90.png)

-Finally we will inspect the contents of the **top_15_markers_ge70perc/ directory**, which holds the top-scoring markers that passed the above-mentioned filters, the supermatrix resulting from their concatenations and the "species-tree" estimated from it under the best-fitting model identified by ModelFinder/IQ-TREE.
+Finally we will inspect the contents of the **top_15_markers_ge70perc/ directory**, which holds the top-scoring markers that passed the above-mentioned filters, the supermatrix resulting from their concatenation and the "species-tree" estimated from it under the best-fitting model identified by ModelFinder/IQ-TREE.

 ```
 # >>> inspecting the contents of the top_15_markers_ge70perc/ directory